Rand-ludtke/rand-dnd/content/sessions/🏴‍☠️ Whispering Cove; Moonlight Pirates’ Secluded Base.md

 - **Description**: Shelves line the walls, stocked with various provisions, medical supplies, and essential repair tools for the pirates' ships.
 A small forge sits in one corner, used for minor repairs and weapon maintenance.
 - **Encounters**: Unlikely to have guards here unless the alarm is raised.
 - **Loot**:
-    - Various supplies such as rope, spare weapons (10 gp), and three healing potions (50 gp each).
+    - Various supplies such as rope, spare weapons(30ish) (10 gp each), and three healing potions (50 gp each).
     - Thieves’ tools and lockpicking equipment in a hidden compartment (DC 12 Investigation to locate).
-    - A modest stash of coins left by careless pirates (40 gp).
+    - A modest stash of coins left by careless pirates (80 gp).

 ---